 Contingency Management (CM) is an evidence-based behavioral intervention used to treat substance abuse disorders.
 This approach leverages the principles of operant conditioning by providing tangible rewards to reinforce positive behaviors, such as abstinence from drugs or alcohol.
 By systematically reinforcing desired behaviors, CM helps individuals in recovery build healthier habits and diminish their reliance on substances.

-The fundamental principle of CM is straightforward: behaviors that are rewarded are more likely to be repeated.
+The fundamental principle of CM is straightforward: rewarded behaviors are more likely to be repeated.
 In the context of substance abuse treatment, CM involves monitoring substance use and providing rewards or incentives for drug-free urine samples, attending counseling sessions, or achieving other treatment goals.
 These rewards can vary from vouchers and prizes to cash incentives or privileges, depending on the specific program and setting.

 One of the key strengths of CM is its adaptability.
 It can be integrated into existing treatment programs, such as cognitive-behavioral therapy (CBT) or medication-assisted treatment (MAT), enhancing their effectiveness.
 Moreover, CM can be tailored to different populations, including adolescents, pregnant women, and individuals with co-occurring mental health disorders.